iadarroch/FSProfiles/README.md

 ## Roadmap
 Things I hope to add in the future...
 * Version 1
+	* Map and sort bindings to match the actual displayed FS2020 options, for easier location.
 	* Better support for Steam installations.
-	* A Prettier UI.
+	* A prettier UI.
-	* Confirm that all binding options are included in the "known bindings" definition.
-	* Ordering of output to match the order in FS2020, for easier location.
 * Version 1.1
 	* An option to "export" a set of profiles so they can sent to another user for comparison.
 	* An option to "import" a profile from another user for comparison only.
 Note there will be no way to actually import these to FS2020, as Asobo manage user profiles in the cloud.